-c) Review the feasibility of early commitments of minimal awards.
+5. Make early commitments of minimal awards

 Consider notifying students or potential students in advance of their eligibility for at least a minimal level (e.g., \$500 or \$250) initial grant, as part of a strategy to encourage applying to college and filling out the FAFSA.